Streetmage/android-guidelines/project_and_code_guidelines.md

 ### 2.2.10 Class member ordering

-There is no single correct solution for this but using a __logical__ and __consistent__ order will improve code learnability and readability.
+There is no single correct solution for this but using a __logical__ and __consistent__ order will improve code learnability and readability. __Static__ properties and methods should be written first.
 It is recommendable to use the following order:

 1. Constants
 2. Fields